ferreiratiago/js-wtf/number.md

 ```

 ### Why?
-When converting strings into numbers Javascript is able to understand that a period before or after a numeric value represents a decimal number.
+When converting strings into numbers  is able to understand that a period before or after a numeric value represents a decimal number.
 That's the reason why the get `0` as the result of the first two expressions.

 However, the period by itself represents the character `.`, which can not be converted into a number.